-Applications will be reviewed in a process that resembles an NIH study section.
-Each application will be reviewed by a study section (Social, Prevention and Community-based research; Clinical research; Immunology, Virology and Molecular Biology; Epidemiology/Biostatistics; or Implementation Science); a reviewer meeting will be scheduled.
-Critique information will be compiled and distributed, but applicants should not expect the same extensive commentary as contained in an NIH-type review.
+Applications are evaluated by a study section (Social, Prevention and Community-based research; Clinical research; Immunology, Virology and Molecular Biology; Epidemiology/Biostatistics; or Implementation Science), similar to an NIH review.
+Critique information is compiled and distributed, but applicants should not expect the same extensive commentary as contained in an NIH-type review.